Tuoppi1/Big-Data/README.md

 # Big-Data
-Big data assignments - with Python
+Big data assignments - with Python and Anaconda